afghanistanyn/pysed/README.rst

 	$ pysed -s 'programming ' '' example.txt
         $ cat example.txt

         Python is a widely used general-purpose, HIGH LEVEL language.
-Its design philosophy emphasizes code readability, and its syntax allows programmers to express concepts in fewer lines of code than would be possible in languages such as C++.
+        Its design philosophy emphasizes code readability, and its syntax allows programmers to express concepts in fewer lines of code than would be possible in languages such as C#.
 The language provides constructs intended to enable clear programs on both a big, small and large scale.